Oscilllator/quartz/content/20230115 FMV4 bringup.md

 ![[Pasted image 20230115192501.png]]

 The oscillator comes up without any prompting thankfully.
 The first thing that I want to look at is the 915MHz amplifier.
+In order not to cook the spectrum analyzer I am going to use the attenuator from [[20230115 attenuator]].

 ## Assembly problems
 ![[Pasted image 20230115193957.png]]